Payloadkit/payloadkit/README.md

 # PayloadKit

-> Build PayloadCMS applications faster with reusable components and templates.
+> IKEA for Web Development - Build PayloadCMS applications faster with reusable components and templates.

 PayloadKit is an open source framework that provides a collection of reusable components, blocks, and templates for PayloadCMS.
 Following the shadcn/ui philosophy, components are copied directly into your project, giving you full control and customization.